What Is A 60/40 Split In Divorce refers to the partition of assets in which one party receives 60% and the other receives 40% of the marital assets.

 Does The Law Always Take The Side Of The Housewife In Property Settlement?

-No, the law does not always favour the housewife, or any party, in a property settlement.
+No, the law does not always favor the housewife, or any party, in a property settlement.

 The law instead requires a just and equitable division of assets.
 It considers various factors, including the direct and indirect financial and non-financial contributions made by both parties during the relationship and their future needs.